About the Tool

 4. Analyze the root cause of each factor.

-Sample Tree Diagram
+Sample Cause and Effect Diagram